Apple Intelligence: Image Playground

 Apple Intelligence can be used to generate images on-device with the Image Playground app.
-Similarly to OpenAI's DALL-E, it can be used to generate images using AI, using phrases and descriptions to create an image with customizable styles such as Animation and Sketch.
+Similarly to OpenAI's DALL-E, it can be used to generate images using AI, using phrases and descriptions to output an image with customizable styles such as Animation and Sketch.
 In Notes, users can access Image Playground on iPad through the Image Wand tool in the Apple Pencil palette without having to open the Image Playground app.
 Rough sketches made with Apple Pencil can be transformed into images.

-As part of iOS, iPadOS, and macOS 26, Image Playground now integrates with the image generation models built into ChatGPT.
+As part of iOS 26, iPadOS 26, and macOS 26, Image Playground now integrates with the image generation models built into ChatGPT.